JuliaArrays/ArrayInterface.jl/docs/src/index.md

 Fore example, `fxn(x) = _fxn(Static.static(ArrayInterface.size(x)), x)` would result in dynamic dispatch if `x` is an instance of `Matrix`.
 Additionally, `ArrayInterface.size` should only be used outside of generated functions to avoid possible world age issues.

-Generally, `ArrayInterface.size` uses the return of `known_size` to form a static value for those dimensions with known length and only queries dimensions corresponding to `nothing`.
+Generally, `ArrayInterface.size` uses the return of `known_size` to form a static value for those dimensions with known length and only queries dimensions corresponding to `missing`.
-For example, the previous example had a known size of `(1, nothing)`.
+For example, the previous example had a known size of `(1, missing)`.
 Therefore, `ArrayInterface.size` would have compile time information about the first dimension returned as `static(1)` and would only look up the size of the second dimension at run time.
 This means the above example `ArrayInterface.size(a)` would lower to code similar to this at compile time: `Static.StaticInt(1), Base.arraysize(x, 1)`.
 Generic support for `ArrayInterface.known_size` relies on calling `known_length` for each type returned from `axes_types`.